Reaction: Hydrolysis of terminal, non-reducing (1→4)-linked α-D-glucose residues with release of α-D-glucose

 Other name(s): maltase; glucoinvertase; glucosidosucrase; maltase-glucoamylase; α-glucopyranosidase; glucosidoinvertase; α-D-glucosidase; α-glucoside hydrolase; α-1,4-glucosidase

-Comments: This single entry covers a group of enzymes whose specificity is directed mainly towards the exohydrolysis of 1,4-α-glucosidic linkages, and that hydrolyse oligosaccharides rapidly, relative to polysaccharide, which are hydrolysed relatively slowly, or not at all.
-The intestinal enzyme also hydrolyses polysaccharides, catalysing the reactions of EC 3.2.1.3 glucan 1,4-α-glucosidase and, more slowly, hydrolyses 1,6-α-D-glucose links.
+Comments: This single entry covers a group of enzymes whose specificity is directed mainly towards the exohydrolysis of (1→4)-α-glucosidic linkages, and that hydrolyse oligosaccharides rapidly, relative to polysaccharide, which are hydrolysed relatively slowly, or not at all.
+The intestinal enzyme also hydrolyses polysaccharides, catalysing a reaction similar to EC 3.2.1.3, glucan 1,4-α-glucosidase, but releasing α- rather than β-glucose residues.
+The enzyme can also hydrolyse 1,6-α-D-glucose links, but more slowly.

 Links to other databases: BRENDA, EXPASY, GTD, KEGG, Metacyc, PDB, CAS registry number: 9001-42-7